Nenkai/relink-modding/docs/modding/installing_mods.md

 ## Alternative Mod Managers

 We cannot ensure that these will remain compatible with the Reloaded II Mod Manager.
+It is *always recommended* to use the Reloaded II Mod Manager to ensure to get the latest fixes if and when game updates could break certain mods.

 * [Relink-Mod-Manager](https://github.com/Zetas-Workshop/Relink-Mod-Manager)
     * [Wiki](https://github.com/Zetas-Workshop/Relink-Mod-Manager/wiki)